nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 We can create effects using Effect.succeed for successful values, or Effect.fail for errors.
 This avoids throwing exceptions and keeps errors explicit and typed.
 It looks very similar to Promise.resolve & Promise.reject.

+Effect.succeed creates an effect that resolves with the number 42.
+So its type is: Effect<number, never, never> — meaning it produces a number, and it never fails or depends on anything.

+On the other hand, Effect.fail creates an effect that fails with the string "oops".
+So its type is: Effect<never, string, never>.
 -->

 ---